 B. ENERGY STAR Eligibility Criteria - OM.
 To qualify as ENERGY STAR, the power consumption values for imaging equipment outlined in Section 2, Table 2 above must not exceed the corresponding criteria below.
 For products that meet the Sleep-mode power requirement in Ready mode, no further automatic power reductions are required to meet the Sleep criterion.
-Additionally, for products that meet the Standby-power requirements in Ready or Sleep mode, no further automatic power reductions are required to earn the ENERGY STAR.
+Additionally, for products that meet the Standby-power requirements in Ready or Sleep mode, no further power reductions are required to earn the ENERGY STAR.

-For imaging products with a functionally-integrated DFE that relies on the imaging product for its power, the power consumption of the DFE should be excluded when comparing the product's measured Sleep to the combined marking-engine and functional-adder criteria limits below and when comparing to the measured Standby level to the Standby criteria limits below.
+For imaging products with a functionally-integrated DFE that relies on the imaging product for its power, the power consumption of the DFE should be excluded when comparing the product's measured Sleep to the combined marking-engine and functional-adder criteria limits below.
 The DFE must not interfere with the ability of the imaging product to enter or exit its lower-power modes.
-In order to take advantage of this exclusion, the DFE must meet the definition in Section 1.DD. and be a separate processing unit that is capable of initiating activity over the network.
+In order to take advantage of this exclusion, the DFE must meet the definition in Section 1.CC. and be a separate processing unit that is capable of initiating activity over the network.